CONTENTS

 as replacement demand).

-major industries are expected to experience an increase in job openings over
+industries are expected to experience an increase in job openings over the

 . . . retail trade; educational services; professional, scientific